danielharrell/open-eyes-lect-2017-18/Open.md

 Or to put the lesson one last way: to be open to another, or to anything other, means regarding it as *more* than other.
-But this seems to mean regarding it at a center from which the other is a self.
-A center, that is, from which otherness can be encompassed by the self.
+But this seems to mean regarding it from a point of view in which the other is a self.
+A center, in other words, from which otherness can be encompassed by the self.
 Or contained.
 Or enclosed.
 Which again would mean that being open, in the end, is a way of being closed, despite the look otherwise.

 # Part Three {#three}

-But if this is so, then the word "open" might make us wonder all the more.
+But if this is so, if being open means being closed, then the word "open" might make us wonder all the more.
 For what would it mean to be open without being closed?
 Open without qualification?
 Simply open?
 Truly open?
 If such a thing were possible, then how?

 To think about this question, I want to introduce one last passage from *Middlemarch*: